KnowledgeForwardSolutions/CheckDigits.Net/README.md

 four fields (passport number, date of birth, date of expiry and optional personal number) as well as the composite check digit.
 If any of the check digits fail validation then the Validate method will return ```false```.

+The ICAO 9303 Document Size TD3 algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details